-9. Engine Anti-Vibration Mounts
+8. Engine Anti-Vibration Mounts

 - Ensure that the engine feet do not end up at the top of the thread on the engine mounts, this puts undue pressure on them and can result in excessive engine movement and premature mount failure.
-If this is a problem put steel packing plates under the mounts.
-Packing plates 25mm thick are available: Order RDG3906 Engine mount spacer.
+If this is a problem put the steel packing plates which are supplied with the engine under the mounts.
+The packing plates are 25mm thick.
+If additional packing plates are required order: Order RDG3906 Engine mount spacer.
 Alternatively they can be manufactured locally. - Ensure that the engine has been installed for at least 24 hours before shaft alignment is checked, to allow the mounts time to settle under the engine weight. - Ensure that the anti-vibration mount centre screw is sufficiently raised so as not to touch the engine bed.
 If this occurs, excessive engine vibration will be experienced through the hull. - For best results, fit the front AV mounts into the front holes in the engine rails.
-If the engine room space is a problem the mounts can be fitted slightly further back in the alternative holes and the front of the rail cut off - leaving 50mm of material to retain strength (measuring from the centre of the mount hole to the front end of the rail).
-Note: This procedure is only possible on non- 'E' kit system engines and may result in a very slight increase in vibration.
-AV mount installation points are shown on (Figure 15)
+If the engine room space is a problem the mounts can be fitted slightly further back in the alternative holes and the front of the rail cut off leaving 50mm of material to retain strength (measuring from the centre of the mount hole to the front end of the rail).
+Note: This procedure is only possible on non- 'E' Kit engines and may result in a very slight increase in vibration.
+AV mount installation points are shown on (Figure 10)

-Figure 13: Correct Anti-Vibration Mount Installation
+Figure 8: Correct Anti-Vibration Mount Installation

-Figure 14: Correct Anti-Vibration Mount Installation
+Figure 9: Correct Anti-Vibration Mount Installation

+Description

-- 1 Normal mounting position - 2 Alternative mounting position if engine compartment space is restricted
+1 Normal mounting position

+2 Alternative mounting position if engine compartment space is restricted

-Figure 15: Anti-Vibration Mount Installation Points
+Figure 10: Anti-Vibration Mount Installation Points

-10. Engine Alignment
+9. Engine Alignment

-• The gearbox output shaft flange and propeller shaft input flange must be almost perfectly aligned.
+- The gearbox output shaft flange and propeller shaft input flange must be almost perfectly aligned.
 A maximum of 0.05mm (0.002") misalignment in any plane is acceptable.
-Ensure alignment is recheck after the first 4 hours of running, after the first month and thereafter annually.
+Ensure alignment is recheck after the first 4 hours of running, after the first month and thereafter annually. - If the engine is out of alignment it will result in excessive vibration and possible damage to the stern tube and propeller shaft.